martavp/pypsa-in-prime/README.md

 21. Environment file that works for Mac (17/5-2021)

 This environment file (./environments/environment_pypsa_eur_macos.yml) works for pypsa-eur-sec on MacOs.
 It may also work on other systems (not testet).

+22. VS Code

+[Visual Studio Code](https://code.visualstudio.com/) is a handy tool when working on the PRIME.
+It allows you to have your file explorer, [python editor](https://code.visualstudio.com/docs/python/python-tutorial), and terminal in one window.
+Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with PRIME.

+23. Avoid entering password when connecting to PRIME

+On your local computer:

+> (Local path) > ssh-keygen

+Press _Enter_ for default key name.
+Then _Enter_ for no password, and then _Enter_ again to confirm.
+A password key is created under *Local path* in the file _"id_rsa.pub"_.
+Open the file and copy the text.
+Login to PRIME.
+On PRIME:

+> (PRIME path) > vim ~/.ssh/ authorized_keys

+Paste the text (by right clicking) and save the file: Hit _Escape_, then write the command _:wq_ to save the file.
+You are now good to go.